It’s story time!

 Stories are, perhaps, the best way to teach life lessons to children.
 You can teach them the values and morals without being preachy.

 During the story time at home, come up with some short moral stories for kids to enjoy the story line while also learning a lesson or two.

-MomJunction has compiled such interesting stories, which you may use the next time your child asks for a story.
+MomJunction has compiled such interesting stories with videos, which you may use the next time your child asks for a story.

 Very Short Stories For Children With Morals